 Before anything else, let's clarify the common terminologies.
 There is a “Coffee Maker” and a “Coffee Maker Barista.”
 Don't worry if it sounds confusing; I will simplify it now.

-A coffee maker, also known as a coffee machine or coffee brewer, is a kitchen appliance designed to brew coffee.
-It simplifies the process of making coffee by automating many of the steps involved.
+A coffee maker, also known as a coffee machine or brewer is a kitchen appliance for brewing coffee.
+It simplifies the process of making coffee by automating the many steps involved.
 There are various types of coffee makers available, each with its unique features and brewing methods.

-A barista is a skilled professional who specialises in preparing and serving coffee-based beverages, typically found in coffee shops, cafes, and other establishments that offer espresso and specialty coffee drinks.
-The term "barista" originates from Italy, referring to a bartender or someone who works behind a bar.
+A barista is a skilled professional who prepares and serves coffee-based beverages.
+They work in coffee shops and establishments that offer espresso and speciality coffee drinks.
+The term "barista" originates from Italy and refers to a bartender or someone who works behind a bar.

-In the context of coffee, a barista is responsible for creating a wide range of coffee drinks, including espresso shots, cappuccinos, lattes, americano, macchiatos, affogato, caffe mocha, cafe au lait, and more.
+In the context of coffee, baristas are responsible for creating a wide range of coffee drinks, including espresso shots, cappuccinos, lattes, americanos macchiatos, affogatos, cafe mochas, and cafe au lait.
 They often engage in latte art, a creative practice in which they manipulate the milk froth to create intricate designs on the surface of the coffee.

 What is a Barista Coffee Maker?